 Joslin has performed numerous other operatic roles including Female Chorus in Britten’s The Rape of Lucretia, where David Shengold wrote: “With crisp diction and a rich, penetrating soprano, Joslin Romphf Dennis’ Female Chorus furnished the most attractive and individual vocalism of the evening.”, Isabella in Wagner’s Das Liebesverbot, Elle in Poulenc’s La Voix Humaine, Fiordiligi and Donna Anna in Mozart’s Così Fan Tutte and Don Giovanni, the title role in Samuel Barber’s Vanessa, Magda Sorel in Menotti’s The Consul, and the title role in Ned Rorem’s Miss Julie, where Sarah Feidt said: “the voice of Miss Julie (played by Joslin Romphf Dennis ) was a shining high point of the opera.
 Crisp, clean, full, resonant, she navigated some startling vocal jumps and dives perfectly.”
 Under the direction of Marilyn Horne, Joslin performed the role of Madame Cortese in Rossini’s Il Viaggio a Rheims for the Music Academy of the West’s 50th anniversary season.
 She has performed under the baton of James Levine, Mario Bernardi, Maurizio Barbacini, Jacques Lacombe, Ian Robertson and Valery Ghergiev.

 Joslin was presented in her New York City solo recital debut with the Marilyn Horne Foundation.
 She has performed at the Marlboro Festival in Marlboro, VT, USA and was a member of the Young Artists Program at Glimmerglass Opera in Cooperstown, NY, USA.
 She has also been presented with Richard Epp at the International Voice Teacher’s Conference in Vancouver, B.C., with Mikael Eliasen for the Women’s Musical Club of Winnipeg, MB and with Andrew West at the Ravinia Festival in Chicago, IL, USA as a member of the distinguished Steans Institute.
-Joslin has an active recital schedule – her most recent concert was a classical twist on popular music at Opera da Camera’s Bel Canto Festival in Montreal, QC.
+Joslin has an active performance schedule –this past season, 2017-18, she was presented as the soprano soloist in Verdi’s Requiem with VAMSO under Leslie Dala, and as the soprano soloist in Beethoven’s 9th Symphony with the Vancouver Island Symphony under Pierre Simard.

 Joslin has received a Vancouver Opera Guild Career Development Grant, was the winner of the Young Canadian Mozart Singers competition at the Canadian Opera Company in Toronto, ON, and a finalist in the CBC/Radio Canada Young Canadian Performers Competition.
 She was selected as a semi-finalist in the Loren L. Zachary vocal competition and received grants from the Gerda Lissner Foundation, the Sosenko Foundation and the Rader Foundation, as well as awards and honors from the Metropolitan Opera National Council Auditions and the Edmonton Symphony Orchestra Canadian Concerto Competition.

 Joslin has been on faculty with VAM since 2015, and in between her studio in Montreal and her studio here at VAM, she has prepared numerous students for RCM Voice Examinations of all levels, from preliminary to Grade 10, all of whom achieved grades of first class honors and above and believes strongly in building the skills these exams require.
-She is responsible for teaching classes at VAM on RCM exam preparation, and offers both bi-weekly and pre-exam intensive classes to this end.
+She is responsible for teaching classes at VAM on RCM exam preparation, and offers pre-exam intensive classes to this end.
 In addition, she is responsible for the diction class at the college level, and an audition preparation performance masterclasses to assist young professional singers in their goals of a professional career.
-Joslin has begun adjudicating at BC music festivals, having adjudicated at the Richmond Music Festival in 2015, and she will be adjudicating at the Greater Victoria Performing Arts Festival in April 2017.
+Joslin has begun adjudicating at music festivals and competitions, having adjudicated at the Richmond Music Festival in 2015 and 2017, the Greater Victoria Performing Arts Festival in 2017, the McLellen Competition for the Womens Musical Club of Winnipeg, and the Pacific Northwest Music Festival in Terrace, BC, both in 2018.
 She is a passionate advocate of the broad spectrum of vocal music, which encompasses the areas of opera, classical, chamber, musical theatre and contemporary.
 Joslin believes the best possible voice is built on solid, healthful technique, thus enabling her students to embrace their full vocal potential.
 Most of all, Joslin wants her students to enjoy the process of learning to sing – her lessons are fun and informative for all ages and levels.
 She is thrilled to be a part of the voice faculty and looks forward to bringing her experience and training to her lessons with the students of the Vancouver Academy of Music.